Frequently Asked Questions

 Which species benefit from this project?

-This project will help threatened spring-run Chinook salmon and steelhead reach their spawning grounds to lay their eggs.
-These anadromous fish bring with them many nutrients from the ocean, which nourish the natural environment.
-Wildlife, such as bears, otters, foxes and raccoons, as well as many bird species are known to feed on salmon carcasses.
+This project will help state- and federally-threatened Central Valley spring-run Chinook salmon and federally-threatened Central Valley steelhead reach their spawning grounds to lay their eggs.
+These ocean-going fish bring back many nutrients from the ocean, nourishing the natural environment.
+Wildlife, such as bears, otters, foxes, and raccoons, as well as many bird species are known to feed on salmon carcasses.
 Decaying salmon release nutrients into the creek, supercharging the food chain that their offspring rely on to grow.
 This benefits other fish species as well.
-Riparian (streamside) vegetation, which provides cover and refuge for fish and other animals, also receives a boost from this “salmon fertilizer”, in fact it is thought that streamside vegetation gets as much as 25% of its nitrogen from salmon [2].
-In addition, other native wild fish such as riffle sculpin, suckers, lamprey, hardheads, and pikeminnow will benefit from this project by enhancing passage at Iron Canyon.
+Riparian (streamside) vegetation, which provides cover and refuge for fish and other animals, also receives a boost from this “salmon fertilizer,” in fact it is thought that streamside vegetation gets as much as 25% of its nitrogen from salmon.
+[5] In addition, other native wild fish such as riffle sculpin, suckers, lamprey, hardheads, and pikeminnow and three species of native mussels will benefit from this project by enhancing passage at Iron Canyon.

 How will salmon know to return to the Big Chico Creek once the project is complete?

 Salmon and steelhead are excellent at finding the rivers and creeks where they were born.
 They use the earth’s magnetic field like a compass and a keen sense of smell to find their way.
-Occasionally, some will get adventurous and return to nearby creeks instead of their natal creek – this is called straying.
-This is an important behavior for salmon and helps them find new spawning grounds.
+Occasionally, some will get adventurous and return to other nearby creeks instead of their natal creek – this is called straying.
+Straying is an important behavior for salmon and helps them find new spawning grounds (expanding their habitat portfolio so-to-speak).
 This behavior is how salmon find Big Chico Creek, even if they weren’t born here.
-Once these fish begin to reproduce in Big Chico Creek, their offspring will know how to make it back to Big Chico Creek, their natal waters.
+Once these fish begin to spawn in Big Chico Creek, their offspring will know how to make it back to their natal waters, Big Chico Creek.

 Why should money be used on this project instead of other restoration projects?